Modernist poetry in English: Others and others and brother and mothers

-Although London and Paris were key centres of activity for English-language modernists, much important activity took place elsewhere, including early publication in Poetry magazine in America.
+Although London and Paris were key centres of activity for English-language modernists, much important activity took place elsewhere, including early publication in Poetry magazine in the United States.
 When Mina Loy moved to New York in 1916, she became part of a circle of writers involved with Others: A Magazine of the New Verse which included William Carlos Williams and Marianne Moore, among others.
 This magazine, which ran from 1915 to 1919, was edited by Alfred Kreymborg.
-Contributors also included Pound, Eliot, H.D., Djuna Barnes, Amy Lowell, Conrad Aiken, Carl Sandburg and Wallace Stevens.
+Contributors also included Pound, Eliot, H.D., Djuna Barnes, Amy Lowell, Conrad Aiken, Carl Sandburg, and Wallace Stevens.

 The U.S. modernist poets were concerned to create work in a distinctively American idiom.
 Williams, a doctor who worked in general practice in a working-class area of Rutherford, New Jersey, explained this approach by saying that he made his poems from 'the speech of Polish mothers'.
 In this, they were placing themselves in a tradition stretching back to Whitman.

-After her initial association with the Imagists, Marianne Moore carved out a unique niche for herself among 20th-century poets.
+After her initial association with the Imagists, Marianne Moore carved out a niche for herself among 20th-century poets.
 Much of her poetry is written in syllabic verse, repeating the number of syllables rather than stresses or beats, per line.
 She also experimented with stanza forms borrowed from troubadour poetry.

 Wallace Stevens' work falls somewhat outside this mainstream of modernism.
 Indeed, he deprecated the work of both Eliot and Pound as "mannered."
 His poetry is a complex exploration of the relationship between imagination and reality.
 Unlike many other modernists, but like the English Romantics, by whom he was influenced, Stevens thought that poetry was what all humans did; the poet was merely self-conscious about the activity.

 In Scotland, the poet Hugh MacDiarmid formed something of a one-man modernist movement.
 An admirer of Joyce and Pound, MacDiarmid wrote much of his early poetry in anglicised Lowland Scots, a literary dialect which had also been used by Robert Burns.
 He served in the Royal Army Medical Corps during World War I and was invalided out in 1918.
 After the war, he set up a literary magazine, Scottish Chapbook, with 'Not traditions - Precedents!' as its motto.
 His later work reflected an increasing interest in found poetry and other formal innovations.

-In Canada the Montreal Group of modernist poets, including A.M.
+In Canada, the Montreal Group of modernist poets, including A.M.
 Klein, A.J.M.
 Smith, and F.R.
 Scott, formed at that city's McGill University in the mid-1920s.
 Though the poets of the group made little headway for the next twenty years, they were ultimately successful in establishing a modernist hegemony and canon in that country that would endure until at least the end of the 20th century.